Letson-XD/CS4102-Computer-Graphics/README.md

 # CS4102-Computer-Graphics
-A WebGL renderer capable of showing a 3D object in a browser window.
+This project developed a WebGL renderer capable of showing a 3D object in a browser window.

 ## Part One:

-A basic renderer for a 3D textured icosahedron with trimetric perspective and simple animation.
+A basic renderer for a 3D textured icosahedron with trimetric perspective and simple animation was developed.

 ## Part Two:

-A more advanced renderer for three 3D textured icosahedron with perspective perspective, sinusoidal animation and smooth shading with a white point light source.
+A more advanced renderer for three 3D textured icosahedron with perspective was developed.
+Sinusoidal animation and smooth shading with a white point light source was also implemented.

 ## Part Three: